If someone were to ask you, ‘Are you a good listener?’ how would you respond?

-He is NOT thinking about the mountains of laundry he has to do tonight.
+They are NOT thinking about the mountains of laundry they have to do tonight.

 In order to improve our active listening skills, we need to first understand how we process information on a basic level.
 There’s a useful visual for this, and it’s called The Ladder of Inference1.
 It is a widely-used model to describe this process, and can be useful in identifying any barriers to open, honest, effective communication.

 Imagine a three-step ladder standing up in a pool of water.
 The pool of water represents actual data – the thing as it actually is.
 The first step of the ladder is our ‘select data,’ or how we see that pool of water.
 The second step of the ladder is our assumptions based on our select data about the pool of water (i.e. it’s cold, it’s deep, etc.).
 The third step of the ladder is the actions we take based on what we see and the assumptions we’ve made (i.e. it looks cold therefore I’m not going to jump in), and those assumptions continually feed back into what data we select.

 The whitepaper ’From Conflict to Consensus: Three Critical Tasks for Leaders’ by Patty McManus cites how the Ladder of Inference can help us check our assumptions in order to improve our listening:

 How we perceive our relationships with others is significantly affected by our unconscious selection process.
 These unconscious choices can cause conflict in and damage to our work relationships, particularly when we act as if our perceptions are the truth.
 Remembering the Ladder of Inference can help us to make explicit the unconscious assumptions and self-generating belief systems we hold, allowing for more open and honest communication.